 Current policy projections

-- CO2 from fuel combustion: “Renewable Energy Prospects – United Arab Emirates” (Masdar Institute/IRENA, 2015);
+- Energy-related CO2 from fuel combustion: “Renewable Energy Prospects – United Arab Emirates” (Masdar Institute/IRENA, 2015)

-- CO2 process emissions: Own assumption to continue linear trend based on total industrial processes emissions from the years 1994 to 2014 until 2030;
+- CO2 process emissions (from industry): Own assumption to continue linear trend based on total industrial process emissions from the years 2011–2022 until 2030.